leylabmpi/SynTracker/README.md

 All files should be stored in the same directory (refered below as the "target directory").

 The directory `Sample_Data/output_example/Target_genomes/` contains a collection of target genomes, for the purpuse of self testing the instalation.

-#### Metadata file (optional):
-In addition to the mandatory input, the user can also provide a metadata file, which contains information regarding the genomes/assemblies that should be compared.
-The metadata file should be a tab delimited file.
-One of the columns should contain the sample ID, which is identical to the naming of the fasta files in the "target folder".

 #### Sample input: